mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 unique biology.

-Ice crawlers have flat, low-slung bodies, reminiscent of a Terrestrial caterpillar in shape, measuring some three metres in length and suspended between five pairs of jointed, exoskeletal legs.
+Ice crawlers have flat, low-slung bodies, reminiscent of a Terrestrial caterpillar in shape, measuring some three meters in length and suspended between five pairs of jointed, exoskeletal legs.
 An eleventh ‘leg’ extends behind the creature; each leg ends in a polydactyl foot padded with microscopic grippers that ensure firm footing on any surface